Travel advice for coronavirus: Everything you need to know - Local News 8

 Level 2 warnings, urging increased caution, are in effect for Japan, Hong Kong and Macau due to the outbreak.

-The United Kingdom and Canada are among many other nations that have issued travel warnings for China, South Korea and other destinations.
+The United Kingdom and Canada are among many other nations that have issued travel warnings for China, South Korea, Italy and other destinations.

 The US Centers for Disease Control and Prevention (CDC) is discouraging nonessential travel to China, South Korea, Italy and Iran.